botlabs-gg/carlbot-docs/docs/automod.md

 Message spam will not be active without setting a rate limit of at least 1+ messages in 1+ seconds first.

+!> Once activated, the bot will delete the message that triggered the automod even if the punishment doesn't include `delete`.
+If `message` punishment is included, the warning message will also be deleted after 5 seconds.

 <!-- tabs:start -->

 <!-- tab:Prefix Commands -->